Harald Hardrada becomes King and sole ruler of Norway after the death of Magnus I, on October 25, 1047.

 The Charge of the Light Brigade takes place during the Battle of Balaclava in the Crimean War, resulting in the loss of the Light Brigade, one of Britain’s most spectacular military disasters.
 It was memorialized by Alfred Lord Tennyson’s popular poem ‘The Charge of the Light Brigade’, written just a few weeks after the battle.
 More

-The Teapot Dome scandal; Albert B. Fall, who served as secretary of the interior in President Warren G. Harding's cabinet, is found guilty of accepting a bribe while in office.
-More
+Albert B. Fall, who served as secretary of the interior in President Warren G. Harding's cabinet and was previously a Senator from New Mexico, is found guilty on October 25, 1929, of accepting bribes while in office.

 Japan employs kamikaze bombers for the first time at the Battle of Leyte Gulf, the largest naval battle in history, which took place in the Pacific Ocean near the Philippines.
 Kamikaze strikes against Allied warships continued throughout World and were costly to both sides.
 War II.
 More